Jason Gann

-Jason Gann is an Australian-born actor, comedian, writer and producer.
-He is best known for his role as the title character in the Australian comedy series Wilfred, directed by Tony Rogers, and the U.S. reboot of the same name.
+Jason Gann is an Australian-born former actor, comedian, writer and producer.
+He is best known for his role as the title character in the Australian comedy series Wilfred, directed by Tony Rogers, and the American reboot of the same name.

 Biography

 Early life

-Jason Gann was born in Toowoomba, Queensland, Australia, At 14, while attending an all-boys school, Gann discovered his love for comedy when he performed as Suzanne, leader of the can-can dancers in a high school production of Paint Your Wagon.
+Jason Gann was born in Toowoomba, Queensland, Australia.
+At 14, while attending an all-boys school, Gann discovered his love for comedy when he performed as Suzanne, leader of the can-can dancers in a high school production of Paint Your Wagon.
 After high school, he went on to study acting at the University of Southern Queensland.
 He earned a B.A. in Acting while also attending classes in humanities and the arts.

 Early career

-Immediately following his studies, Gann moved to Brisbane where he continued studying theatre and music.
+Immediately following his studies, Gann moved to Brisbane, where he continued studying theatre and music.
 He worked in children's theatre at the Twelfth Night Theatre in Bowen Hills for several years, performing in dozens of shows.
 He also played lead roles and toured the country in several comedy theatre productions for that theatre company.
 He developed and starred in several seasons of the Arts Council-funded play Keep Everything You Love, for which he won the Del Arte Award for Best Male Actor 1997.
 Gann then worked for the Queensland Theatre Company as an actor in several development projects and starred in the Sven Swenson play The Vertigo and the Virginia for QTC in 1999.